MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-node-bot.md

     ```

 1. Save the `index.js` file.
-1. Update the `Web.Config` file to add the `AspNetCore` handler and rule needed by Direct Line App Service Extension to service requests:
+1. Update the `Web.Config` file to add the `AspNetCore` handler and rule needed by Direct Line App Service extension to service requests:

     Locate the `Web.Config` file in the `wwwroot` directory of your bot and modify the contents to include the following entries to the `Handlers` and `Rules` sections: